marcmajcher/stemprov-11ty/src/about/research.md

 # Upcoming Workshops

-[Inclusive SciComm](https://inclusivescicomm.org/): Using Theater to Uncover Youth Climate Change Narratives
+Oct 2023: [Inclusive SciComm](https://inclusivescicomm.org/): Using Theater to Uncover Youth Climate Change Narratives

-Theatre of the Oppressed for Trans-Inclusive Nursing Practices
+Nov 2023: Theatre of the Oppressed for Trans-Inclusive Nursing Practices

 *No public workshops currently running.*